SarthakGarg19/Automatic-Mixed-Precision/README.md

 # Automatic-Mixed-Precision-
 NVIDIA's Automatic Mixed Precision(AMP) is applied on a model used for trigger word detection using convolution layer and GRU.
 Main aim is to find out if AMP helps the model to converge faster.

-Download the train Data from https://drive.google.com/file/d/1---Wz0YoQ0xH6B4TP0IsUQnxRTVC9v5V/view?usp=drivesdk if you want to follow along the notebook.
+Download the train data from https://drive.google.com/file/d/1---Wz0YoQ0xH6B4TP0IsUQnxRTVC9v5V/view?usp=drivesdk if you want to follow along the notebook.

 Extract XY_train folder to the root of the project directory.